chronology

 January 30 - Adolf Hitler is appointed chancellor of Germany.

-May -The Courilof Case, from Michel Epstein, for volume at Grasset.
-The author recognized to be inspired by personal memories and drawings on the p riode pr r volution, notably My Life of Trotsky.
+May -L Courilof Affair, from Michel Epstein, for volume at Grasset.
+The author recognized to be inspired by personal memories and testimonies on the p riode pr r volution, notably My Life of Trotsky.

-A lunch in September (Review of Paris), the masterpiece of Ir ne N mirovsky, as perfect as a short story by Chekhov according to Robert Brasillach (French action, May 30, 1934).
+A lunch in September (Paris review), the masterpiece of Ir ne N mirovsky, as perfect as a novel by Chekhov according to Robert Brasillach (French action, May 30, 1934).

-September - bauche the plan of the autobiography badly guis e que sera The Wine of Solitude, provisionally titled The Kern Family .
-A thrilling and rare visit, isn’t it worth all the imagination?
+September - bauche the plan of the autobiography badly guis and what will be The Wine of Solitude, provisionally titled The Kern Family .
+A short pass palpitant and rare, isn’t it worth all the imaginations?

 (Work journals, 1934 / IMEC)